-There are no guidelines as to the concept of conclusion of the agreement in the meaning of the Competition Act.
-The Authority has already accepted notifications without a final binding agreement being signed, basing its assessment on a promissory agreement (cases 10/2004, Nortesaga/Motortejo et al., Decision of 27 April 2004 and more recently 35/2005 Modelo Continente/Pinto Ribeiro Supermercados, Decision of 16 June 2005).
-The Authority enjoys great latitude in this respect, and will probably not accept a notification of a transaction that is not in the final stages of negotiation.
+In case of agreements, the Authority considers that an obligation to notify exists when the parties agree to be bound to the "essential elements" of the transaction, whether through a final agreement or a merely promissory one.
+Significantly, in its practice the Authority has occasionally accepted notifications based on promissory agreements (cases 10/2004, Nortesaga/Motortejo et al. Decision of 27 April 2004, 35/2005 Modelo Continente/Pinto Ribeiro Supermercados, Decision of 16 June 2005, and 60/2005, Enernova/Tecneira et al., Decision of 30 November 2005), although with the new pre-notification procedure this issue will likely become less relevant in practice.
 In any event, it is doubtful that a legal obligation to notify exists before an agreement through which the parties are irrevocably bound to the operation is entered into.